-30 THE CHARACTER GROUP plc EMPLOYEE SHARE OWNERSHIP TRUST
+26 THE CHARACTER GROUP plc EMPLOYEE SHARE OWNERSHIP TRUST

 The Company's Employee Share Ownership Trust ("the Trust") is governed by a Trust Deed dated 19 June 1998.
 The Trustees may grant options over such shares in the Company acquired by them or otherwise provide benefits to the beneficiaries, as defined in the Trust Deed.
 The Trust is required to meet its own costs out of the trust fund but if such fund is insufficient such costs will be borne by the Company.
-At 31 August 2014, the Trust held 285,000 Ordinary Shares (2013: 285,000), which had a market value of £584,250 (2013: £399,000), upon which it has waived its right to dividend income.
-The cost of these shares was £908,000.
-At 31 August 2014, no options had been granted by the Trust.
+At 31 August 2015, the Trust held nil Ordinary Shares (2014: 285,000 with a market value of £584,250).
+The cost of these shares at £908,000 was financed by a loan from the Company which was repaid on 28 August 2015.